weigert/splash/README.md

 Note that splash is separate from the actual execution modes.
 Execution modes are compiled separately (linked at runtime by splash).

+### Compabitibility

+This is just from some basic tests I can run on my computer.
+If you can compile / test on other distros and DEs, please open an issue so I can add it here.

+Distros:

+        Ubuntu 18           Compilation work
+        Arch / Manjaro      Compilation incomplete

+Desktop Environments:

+        Gnome               Works fully
+        Openbox             Works fully
+        i3                  Broken
+        i3-gaps             Not tested
+        bspwn               Not tested

 ## Customization & How it Works